Tonge F.C.: Colours

 The club's original colours were white; after two seasons it was able to provide custom white shirts with blue facings, and chocolate and blue halved shirts were adopted as a second kit.
-By 1902 the club was wearing blue jerseys.
+By 1892 the club had adopted pink jerseys with (navy) blue knickers, but this seems to have only applied for one season, as from 1893–94 the club is recorded as having blue jerseys.

 Ground

 The club originally played on a field at Upper Tonge, and in 1890 secured a new ground at Tonge Hall Farm, to be known as the Old Brick Ground.
 The club's first game there was a Manchester League match against Stockport on 6 September, and ended in a 10–1 victory for the home side, centre-forward Spurr scoring the first goal.